RickofManc/60-seconds-to-save-earth/README.md

 ### Performance

 Using Lighthouse performance testing within Chrome Developer Tools, all pages performance has been tested on both Desktop and Mobile devices.
-The results highlighted a slightly slower page load time is recommended.
+The results highlighted a slightly slower page load time than is recommended.
 This was primarily due to the browser attempting to load the JavaScript files at the same time as the DOM and CSS.
-To resolve this issue the 'defer' attribute was included in the HTMl Script tags informing the Browser to prioritise the more critical page elements before the JavaScript.
+To resolve this issue the 'defer' attribute was applied in the HTMl Script tags informing the Browser to prioritise the more critical page elements before the JavaScript.
 This helped to improve the user experience, and see the following positive results.

 ![Lighthouse Test Results](readme-images/lighthouse-test-results-070222.png)